artsy/README/playbooks/dependencies.md

 ## Ways to safely work around this

-- Re-use existing dependencies, or build the exact implementation that addresses just our needs today.
-Rather than trying to foresee the future, we should re-asses once we have more information.
+- Re-use existing dependencies, or build the exact implementation that addresses just our needs today and open to the needs of tomorrow.
+Rather than trying to foresee everything future brings, we should aim re-asses once we have more information or when we [hit 10x][10x] the traffic/scale/contributors/etc

-- Directly import just the code you need, see [Importing directly](#importing-directly).
+- Directly import just the code you need, and have it go through the same code-review process that any code we write goes through, see [Importing directly](#importing-directly).

 ## Importing Directly

 If you need a single function or file of a dependency that is BSD, MIT, or ISC licensed; you can directly copy the source code into your app (i.e. [vendor][] it).
-This code **should** contain a link to the original code and **must** need a reference to the original license; which can either be a LICENSE file in the same folder, or the inclusion of a stable license URL (such as those hosted by the OSI) in a comment at the top.
+This code **should** contain a link to the original code and **must** need a reference to the original license; which can either be a LICENSE file in the same folder, or the inclusion of a stable license URL (such as those hosted by the [OSI][]) in a comment at the top.

 When doing so, be sure to call-out the code that’s being vendored.
 Because of legal reasons, we don’t want the code-reviewer to accidentally gloss over it.

+The advantages are that this code is unlikely to surprise us in the future (because it is treated the same as app code) and there are less chances of hitting dependency issues (because it cannot be the dependency of another dependency.)

 ## Notes